Eight-Mansions/addies-present/addies_present-patcher/addie_readme.txt

 Still, if you have a history with photosensitivity, I'd recommend checking out footage online or with a friend before diving into it yourself.

+The subtitles are timed to the dialogue in the game, and are by default set to progress automatically.
+If you'd like to forsake the auto-progression and take your time when reading the dialogue, go to the Option menu, Visual, Text and change "auto" to "step" before starting the game.

 If you find something in the game that deserves a content warning to better help other people,